-Notice To Tax Lien Purchasers
+Notice to Tax Lien Purchasers

 - Sec.
-5-39.0(b) "For tax liens purchased in 2001 & thereafter, the rate of interest payable by the property owner…shall be the maximum rate as set forth in section 5.40.0."
+5-39.0(b) "For tax liens purchased in 2001 and later; thereafter, the rate of interest payable by the property owner…shall be the maximum rate as set forth in section 5.40.0."
 That section states that the maximum interest & penalties which a tax lien may carry is 10% of the purchase price for each 6 month period starting with the date of tax sale through the end of the 24th month.

 The portion of the 10% interest for each lien sold that is owed to Nassau County will be called the "Differential Lien."
 The "Differential Lien" will be included in all redemption payments.

 The "Differential Lien" must be paid separately to Nassau County 1) by the Tax Sale Buyer as part of his tax deed application or 2) by the property owners when a Tax Sale Buyer surrenders his lien for cancellation.

 The lien you have purchased must be fully paid for within thirty days of the date of the lien sale.
 You will be notified by the County Treasurer's Office by regular first class mail within 10 days of the due date.
 Failure to pay the ninety percent when due will result in automatic loss of the lien plus your total down payment, which consists of the required ten percent down payment (rounded up to the nearest dollar) together with any additional sum provided with that required down payment.
 Requests for extensions of time to pay the ninety- percent balance will not be considered.
 Ordinance No. 175-2015 requires that upon payment of the ninety percent balance lien there is due a Tax Certificate Issue Fee of$20.00 per lien purchased.
 Failure to pay the Tax Certificate Issue Fee will also result in the automatic loss of the lien plus your total down payment.